IsaiaScope/Iso_Obsidian_2.0/JS and TS/JavaScript/Design Patterns/Data/Patterns/Template Method.md

 > Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses.

+The template pattern allows defining the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

 ## Motivation

 - Algorithms can be decomposed into common parts + specifics